DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 If you're employed as a qualified teacher and work in:

-* inner London, you must earn at least $nonuk_skilledworkerteacherfulltimemin_innerlondon$
+* inner London, you must earn at least $nonuk_skilledworkervisateacherminfulltime_innerlondon$
-* outer London, you must earn at least $nonuk_skilledworkerteacherfulltimemin_outerlondon$
+* outer London, you must earn at least $nonuk_skilledworkervisateacherminfulltime_outerlondon$
-* London fringe, you must earn at least $nonuk_skilledworkerteacherfulltimemin_londonfringe$
+* London fringe, you must earn at least $nonuk_skilledworkervisateacherminfulltime_londonfringe$
-* the rest of England, you must earn at least $nonuk_skilledworkerteacherfulltimemin_restofengland$
+* the rest of England, you must earn at least $nonuk_skilledworkervisateacherminfulltime_restofengland$

 If you're employed as an unqualified teacher and work in:

-* inner London, you must earn at least $nonuk_skilledworkertraineefulltimemin_innerlondon$
+* inner London, you must earn at least $nonuk_skilledworkervisatraineefulltimemin_innerlondon$
-* outer London, you must earn at least $nonuk_skilledworkertraineefulltimemin_outerlondon$
+* outer London, you must earn at least $nonuk_skilledworkervisatraineefulltimemin_outerlondon$
-* London fringe, you must earn at least $nonuk_skilledworkertraineefulltimemin_londonfringe$
+* London fringe, you must earn at least $nonuk_skilledworkervisatraineefulltimemin_londonfringe$
-* the rest of England, you must earn at least $nonuk_skilledworkertraineefulltimemin_restofengland$
+* the rest of England, you must earn at least $nonuk_skilledworkervisatraineefulltimemin_restofengland$

 ### Working part time as a teacher